Some of the newest buzz in the weight loss world surrounds a naturally occurring hormone called leptin.

 Inflammation is a buzzword in health and wellness today.
 There is some indication that inflammation may play a role in weight gain and obesity.
 Inflammation may be one of the culprits interfering with leptin reaching the brain.

-Look into foods that naturally fight inflammation, such as dairy, wheat, and soy.
+Look into foods that naturally fight inflammation caused by dairy, wheat, and soy.
 There is promising research that shows reducing the inflammatory response in the body can support better health across a variety of disease states.
 Choose darker fruits and vegetables that follow the colors in the rainbow (red, orange, yellow, green, blue, and purple).
 These fruits and vegetables have incredibly high amounts of anti-oxidants, which flight inflammation.

 Other inflammation-fighting food sources are nuts and spices, such as: